 Equity and Diversity

-The faculty of the College of Education and Human Development are committed to the creation of a more equitable society, one in which every individual, regardless of race, ethnicity, gender or sexual orientation has an equal opportunity to thrive and prosper.
+The faculty of the University of Delaware College of Education and Human Development are committed to the creation of a more equitable society, one in which every individual, regardless of race, ethnicity, gender or sexual orientation has an equal opportunity to thrive and prosper.
 This not only means equal access to vital social services like education and healthcare but also additional support and opportunities that address persistent disadvantages among groups or individuals.

 Research carried out by our faculty has helped scientists, policymakers and the general public better understand the root causes of systemic problems in our society and develop solutions that will broadly improve quality of life.
 Supported by grants and collaborative partnerships, our faculty study unequal access to mental health services for people of color, the achievement gap, homelessness, poverty, incarceration and many more systemic problems afflicting historically marginalized communities.